aiorhiroki/farmer/README.md

 # farmer 👨‍🌾
-baker is an automated machine learning library.
+farmer is an automated machine learning library.